-At first, Wicked seems to be following this trope; it seems to suggest that the pink-clad Glinda is an Alpha Bitch who betrayed the more hard-working and tomboy-ish main character.
-The two actually become best friends, and learn from one-another to overcome their respective faults.
-The apparent "betrayal" was actually something both of them were in on.
+At first, Wicked suggests that the pink-clad Glinda is an Alpha Bitch who betrayed the more hard-working and tomboy-ish main character.
+The two become best friends, and learn from one-another to overcome their respective faults.
+The apparent "betrayal" was something both of them were in on.

 In-universe example in Trauma Team: in one of the extras, Maria wears a dress.
-Gabe's response is to go try and rip his eyes out.
+Gabe's response is to try to rip his eyes out.

 An In-universe example in Odin Sphere.
-Just about the only thing the Valkryies of Ragnanival fear is getting married.
-Since this usually entails getting hit with a love spell to make you fall in love with the first man she sees (usually a man she is given to), this is perhaps justified.
-Gwendolyn thankfully lucks out in that Oswald likes her just as she is, and is badass enough to beat down everyone else after her; she's perhaps not so lucky in that Oswald is a little too afraid of her not loving him if she finds out she was never under that spell to begin with, and never tells her.
+Just about the only thing the Valkryies of Ragnanival fear is getting married because it usually entails getting hit with a love spell and falling for the first man she sees (usually a man she is given to).
+Gwendolyn thankfully lucks out in that Oswald likes her just as she is, and is badass enough to beat down everyone else after her; she's not so lucky in that Oswald is a little too afraid of her not loving him if she finds out she was never under that spell to begin with and never tells her.

-Curiously inverted in Fallout New Vegas with Veronica Santiago.
-She's a Brotherhood Scribe who isn't afraid to question the patriarchal Brotherhood's outdated beliefs, admits to having fallen in love with another woman once, and can floor a deathclaw with her fists.
-Her greatest wish is... to wear a dress.
-Simply because she wants to look good and sexy for once.
+Curiously inverted in Fallout: New Vegas with Veronica Santiago.
+She's a Brotherhood Scribe who isn't afraid to question the Brotherhood's outdated beliefs, admits to having fallen in love with another woman once, and can floor a deathclaw with her power fist.
+Her greatest wish is... to wear a dress because she wants to look good and sexy for once.
 She's genuinely grateful if you get her one, and if you find a good dress, she squeals like a schoolgirl.
-And then goes back to pummeling the opposition.
+Then she goes back to pummeling the opposition.